Private browsing has become an important tool for web users in recent years amidst a period of heightened data tracking online.

 Private browsing on Windows tablets, laptops and desktops

-By enabling this feature, your search history isn't saved nor are temporary internet files such as cookies, browsing history, or form data.
+By enabling this feature, your search history isn't saved, nor are temporary internet files such as cookies, browsing history, or form data.
 However, downloaded files and bookmarks stick around even after you close the InPrivate window.

 It's worth noting that Microsoft's browsers also disable any third-party toolbars you might have installed when you start an InPrivate session.

-Android smartphones, tablets and Chromebooks
+Private browsing on Android smartphones, tablets and Chromebooks

 However, it's worth noting that Incognito mode only prevents Chrome from saving your site visit activity.
 It won't stop other sources from seeing what sites you've visited, including your internet service provider; your employer, if you're using a work computer; and the websites you visit themselves.

-iOS (iPhone, iPod, iPad and iPad Pro)
+Private browsing on iOS (iPhone, iPod, iPad and iPad Pro)

 You'll know you're in private browsing mode when the app's top and bottom toolbars go black instead of white or grey.